-When I was 28, doctors diagnosed me with Retinitis Pigmentosa (RP)–a degenerative eye-disease that results in blindness.
+When I was 28, doctors diagnosed me with Retinitis Pigmentosa (RP)–a degenerative eye-disease, losing my sight from the outside in.
 Later, I learned that diagnosis was part of an even rarer disorder called Usher Syndrome, the leading cause of deaf blindness.
 I was losing both.

 With profound vision and hearing loss, today I am an author, speaker and continue to educate others through my books and talks.
 While I feature other cultures in my writing, I focus on how God has taken my life on adventures of faith through my losses right here at home.
 I speak about a bright future no matter how dark it physically becomes.